All Products

 Note

-Log on to the ACK console.
-On the Clusters page, click the name of your cluster.
-On the Basic Information tab, you can view the network plug-in of the cluster in the Cluster Information section.
+Log on to the Container Service for Kubernetes (ACK) console.
+On the Clusters page, click the name of the target cluster.
+On the Basic Information tab, you can view the container network plugin that is used by the cluster.

 image